himanshugarg08/asset_file_generator/README.md

--h, --help                       displays help information -s, --single-file                generates a single file for all the assets -m, --multiple-files             generates multiple files for all the assets based on directory
+-h, --help                       displays help information -s, --single-file                generates a single file for all the assets -m, --multiple-files             generates multiple files for all the assets based on directory -w, --watch                      watch changes in the directory and re-generate the files
 ```

 ## Conventions: